 FAQs –Jumperoo Walker

-1. Can a 3-month-old use a jumperoo walker?
+1. Does a 3-month-old baby have the ability to use a jumperoo walker?

 Nope!
 Wait until your baby has strong head control—usually around 4 to 6 months.